 I receive calls from attorneys and clients on a daily basis.
-Some I have worked for in the past and some have gotten my name from a colleague.
+Some I have worked for in the past and some got my name from a colleague.
 In most cases, there is an issue involving electronic data, computers, mobile devices or the internet.
 Anytime electronically stored information becomes part of a civil or criminal matter, it can get very confusing.
 Most issues involve what information is available, where it is, how to get it, and what it means to the case.
 Most matters are quite common but many are unique.

-Most attorneys I speak with rarely if ever rely on computer forensics or have to deal with it in a case.
+The attorneys I speak with rarely if ever rely on computer forensics or have to deal with it in a case.
 Attorneys that work in specific area such as domestic matters are more likely to utilize computer forensics.
 It is interesting to see that computer forensics can be beneficial in many different types of litigation.

-The bottom line is that if there is even a slight possibility that electronically Stored information could be available and shed light on the case, contact Protus3.
+The bottom line is that if there is even a slight possibility that electronically stored information could be available and shed light on the case, contact Protus3.
 We can advise you on the options available to you or your client.

 Protus3 specializes in security system design, security consulting, corporate investigations and other investigative services.
 Partner with Protus3 and we will examine each situation to identify threats and develop solutions for your best outcome.